Top 5 This Week

 2. Kensington and Sunnyside: The Inner-North Village

-Kensington — the commercial and residential community north of the Bow River and the Peace Bridge cycling crossing from the downtown — is Calgary’s most complete village-scale neighbourhood: the Kensington Road strip (Vendome café, Caffe Beano, the Kensington Pub, and the independent retailers that have resisted the chains), the Riley Park community greenspace, and the riverside pathway system connecting to the inner-city trail network provide a walkable daily life that Calgary’s outer suburbs cannot replicate.
+Kensington — the commercial and residential district north of the Bow River and the Peace Bridge cycling crossing from downtown — is Calgary’s most complete village-scale neighbourhood.
+The Kensington Road strip (Vendome café, Caffe Beano, the Kensington Pub, and the independent retailers that have resisted the chains), the Riley Park greenspace, and the riverside pathway network connecting to the inner-city trails together create a walkable daily life that Calgary’s outer suburbs cannot replicate.
 Sunnyside, immediately west, shares the river and pathway access.
-Median detached house price: CAD $700,000–$1.0M.
+Detached homes here range from CAD $700,000 to $1.0M.

 3. Mission and Cliff Bungalow: South Inner City